-Stephyn Butcher is a Data Product Solutions Engineer for Appriss Safety where he works on data driven prototypes geared to serve specific client needs.
+Stephyn Butcher is a Principal Software Engineer for GLG.
+There he applies machine learning and data science to various problems including recommendations, data cleaning, and A/B testing.
 He was formerly Data Product Solutions Engineer for Appriss Safety and, before that, Senior Software Engineer for ThreatGRID, a division of Cisco, which focused on malware detection.
 He has worked as a Data Scientist/Engineer for Clubhouse Software, LivingSocial, NIH/HPCIO and Mercury Analytics.
-A long time ago, in a galaxy far, far away, he as an Economist (but he got better).

 He has taught Machine Learning (Homewood), Artificial Intelligence (EP), Reasoning Under Uncertainty (EP) and Data Science (EP).
 He has Ph.
 D. in Computer Science, an MS in Computer Science, an MA in Economics and a BA in Economics.
-His dissertation research focuses on swarm intelligence.
-His research interests include games programming, machine learning, programming languages, software engineering and statistics.
+His dissertation research focused on swarm intelligence.
+His research interests include games programming, machine learning, programming languages, software engineering, and statistics.

 Butcher also is an ordained Zen priest.

 The incorporation of advanced techniques in reasoning and problem solving into modern, complex systems has become pervasive.
 Often, these techniques fall within the realm of artificial intelligence.
 This course focuses on artificial intelligence from an agent perspective and explores issues of knowledge representation and reasoning.
 Students will investigate a wide variety of approaches to artificial intelligence including heuristic and stochastic search, logical and probabilistic reasoning, planning, learning, and perception.
 Advanced topics will be selected from areas such as robotics, vision, natural language processing, and philosophy of mind.
 Students will have the opportunity to explore both the philosophical and practical issues of artificial intelligence during the course of the class.